Mrrm2/Comms-User-Guide/docs/gettingStarted.md

 ## Overview

 Git and GitHub are powerful tools used throughout the industry to manage code and collaborate with other developers.
 This section will cover the basics of using Git and GitHub.
-It will cover topics such as creating a repository, pushing and pulling changes.
+It will cover topics such as creating a repository, and pushing new code.
 By the end of this section, you should have a basic understanding of how to use Git and GitHub to collaborate with other developers.

 !!!
 Danger "Prerequisites"